enricovara/python-vlc-wrapper/README.md

 This project provides an extremely lightweight tool to play media files cleanly, with one line.

+## TO-DO
+- Add fancy features so that it's equally easy to pause/stop playback with one line of code.

 ## Features

 - Fullscreen video playback: